podium/elixir-style-guide/README.md

   <sup>[[link](#iex-pry)]</sup>

 * <a name="io-inspect"></a>
-  Never leave a call to `IO.inspect` in production code.
+  Never leave a call to `IO.inspect` or `IO.puts` in production code.
 If you want to actually log useful information for later debugging, use a combination of `Logger` and `&inspect/1` instead.
   <sup>[[link](#io-inspect)]</sup>

 * <a name="debugging-conditionals"></a>